31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • Virgin steel innerspring coils

-The finished products are often treated with chemical flame retardants, adhesives, and VOC-emitting finishes.
+The finished products are often treated with chemical flame retardants and adhesives.
+As a result, they off-gas harmful VOCs into your bedroom (EWG, EPA).

 All of this can have a significant impact on the environment.

-The presence of polyurethane mattresses in landfills can lead to the slow and steady release of microplastics and other harmful chemicals into the surrounding soil, according to a 2023 study "Solving the plastic dilemma: the fungal and bacterial biodegradability of polyurethanes" (Parth Bhavsar et al).
+The presence of polyurethane mattresses in landfills can lead to the slow and steady release of microplastics and other harmful chemicals into the surrounding soil (Parth Bhavsar et al, 2023).

 The PU production process involving these fossil fuels generates significant carbon dioxide emissions, contributing to increased levels of greenhouse gas in the atmosphere